cschreib/SublimeGit/docs/tutorial.rst

 What gives?
 Well, since we've only just added the remote, without specifying it as the default remote for any of the branches, we need to push a little bit differently the first time around.

-To do this, execute the command :ref:`Git: Push Current Branch <cmd-push-current-branch>`:
+To do this, execute the command :ref:`Git: Publish Current Branch <cmd-publish-current-branch>`:

 .. image:: img/tutorial/tutorial29.png